javascript-tutorial/en.javascript.info/1-js/02-first-steps/09-alert-prompt-confirm/article.md

 `default`
 : An optional second parameter, the initial value for the input field.

 The visitor may type something in the prompt input field and press OK.
-Or he can cancel the input by pressing a CANCEL button or hitting the `key:Esc` key.
+Or they can cancel the input by pressing a CANCEL button or hitting the `key:Esc` key.

 The call to `prompt` returns the text from the field or `null` if the input was canceled.